zahrabeng/sql-guestbook/README.md

 # What's this?

-This is starting code for a guestbook API, inspired by a similar one in the [http conventions](https://github.com/WeAreAcademy/mark-nodejs-proj--http-conventions) project.
+This is starting code for a very simple guestbook API, inspired by a similar one in the [http conventions](https://github.com/WeAreAcademy/mark-nodejs-proj--http-conventions) project, but simpler.

-It is not currently working - you must fix it by adding code to read from and write to the database.
+It is not currently working - you must fix it by adding code to execute queries read from and write to the database, using the node-postgres ('pg') library.

 ## Setup